MicrosoftDocs/OData-docs/Odata-docs/webapi/odata-expand.md

 The [ContosoUniversity sample](https://github.com/aspnet/AspNetCore.Docs/tree/master/aspnetcore/data/ef-rp/intro/samples/cu21) is used for the starter project.

 A malicious or naive client may construct a query that consumes excessive resources.
-Such a query can disrupt access to your service.
-Review <xref:web-api/advanced/odata-security> before starting this tutorial.
+Such a query can disrupt access to your service.<!-- Review <xref:web-api/advanced/odata-security> before starting this tutorial. -->

 <!-->
 [Download the completed app](https://github.com/aspnet/Docs/tree/master/aspnetcore/web-api/advanced/odata-advanced/sample/odata-expand) ([How to download](xref:index#how-to-download-a-sample)).